onyx-and-iris/ignr/README.md

 -   --token/-t: GitHub authentication token
     -   note, this tool can be used **without** authenticating but rate limiting will be stricter.
 -   --height/-H: Height of the selection prompt (default 20)
+-   --filter/-f: Type of filter to apply to the list of templates (default startswith)
+    -   may be one of (startswith, contains)

 *environment variables*